The ‘play,’ using family dolls who are self and family representatives, helps reveal the feeling life of the preschool child.”

 Monetary Donations

-To pay by debit or credit card or by PayPal, click here:
+To donate by debit or credit card, or by Paypal, please answer these questions and click below:

 Checks or money orders should be made payable to the Harlem Family Institute and be mailed to: